History of Marcus Morris Sr. in Timeline

 On November 25, 2020, Marcus Morris re-signed with the Los Angeles Clippers on a 4-year, $64 million contract.

-January 11, 2024: Awarded Key to the City of Philadelphia
+January 11, 2024: Awarded the key to the City of Philadelphia

-On January 11, 2024, Marcus Morris was awarded the key to the City of Philadelphia for his contributions on and off the court, including his work with the Family Over Everything Foundation.
+On January 11, 2024, Marcus Morris was awarded the key to the City of Philadelphia for his contributions on and off the court.
+He and his twin brother helped create the Family Over Everything Foundation.

-On February 8, 2024, Marcus Morris was traded to the San Antonio Spurs, but he did not play any games for them before being waived.
+On February 8, 2024, Marcus Morris was traded to the San Antonio Spurs in a three-team deal involving the Indiana Pacers.
+He did not play any games for the Spurs and was later waived.

 March 18, 2024: Signed with the Cleveland Cavaliers